 society who have gone on to create literary magazine The Inkwell: a

 showcase for students original prose, poetry and drama work.
 There is also the Edinburgh University student newspaper.

 - Edinburgh Playhouse Theatre - major touring and west end

 events as well as one-off high end music and concert performances

-- Bedlam Theatre run by the Edinburgh University
+- Bedlam Theatre - run by the Edinburgh University Theatre Company

-- Traverse Theatre focus is on development of new
+- Traverse Theatre - focus is on development of new plays

-- Kings Theatre mainly a touring venue for West
+- Kings Theatre - mainly a touring venue for West End productions

 Exeter University Drama Scene